notcl4y14/levy/README.md

 -- @return table(Entity) or nil
 lovey.App.get_entity = function (self, uuid) end

+-- Searches for a resource with a specific name and returns it.
+-- Returns nil if found none
+-- @param resource : table(Resource)
+-- @return table(Resource) or nil
+lovey.App.get_resource = function (self, resource) end

 -- Adds a system to the schedule
 -- May error() the program if the arguments don't match parameters -- @param schedule : string ["startup"|"update"|"draw"]